 The reason was simple: “it would be cheaper and easier for an engineer ‘to design and specify inefficient and unnecessarily expensive structures and methods of construction.’
 Accordingly, competitive pressure to offer engineering services at the lowest possible price would adversely affect the quality of engineering.
 Moreover, the practice of awarding engineering contracts to the lowest bidder, regardless of quality, would be dangerous to the public health, safety, and welfare.”
 (684-85).

 So price competition will cause bridges to collapse?
 I suppose the same argument could be made for any market where greater expense can improve the health or safety of a product or service.
 We better not let the car manufacturers compete to provide us with cars because they will skimp on the brakes.
 It is often the professionals–including and especially lawyers–that find competition distasteful or damaging for their particular profession and believe that they are above it.
 Well, according to the US Supreme Court, they are not.

-Let’s look at how Justice Stevens and the Supreme Court responded
+Let’s look at how Justice Stevens and the Supreme Court responded to the Engineers

 As Justice Stevens says, quoting Justice Brandeis, “read literally, § 1 [of the Sherman Act] would outlaw the entire body of private contract law.”
 (687-88).
 Instead, Congress meant for the courts to “give shape to the statute’s broad mandate by drawing on common-law tradition.”
 (688).
 And that is just what the courts have done.